leon4rd/test/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.